Why Is SAO a Bad Anime?

 Note: This is mostly a discussion of the beginning episodes.
 I'm a big believer, as is Digibro, that you can judge an anime by the first episode, or at least the first couple of episodes.
 If the beginning of an anime sucks, there's no real reason to keep watching.
 Most things I've seen only go up or down by one point at most when I've watched the whole thing.

 I recognize that something may be missed by me not having seen the ending.
 But if the characters are introduced so badly I don't care to see the ending, it doesn't matter if the ending fixes plot holes or answers important questions.
 Even the coolest of endings can't make up the incompetent way it handled our introduction to the plot and characters.
-So that's what this list is setting out to fix, the beginning.
+So that's what this list is setting out to fix: the beginning.

 Now, this is a weakness from the fact I haven't finished the show.
 I've forced myself to watch up to episode 11.
-And I realize that the villains of any anime are not going to unveil their full plans and motivations in the beginning of the story.
-But in the beginning of Sword Art Online, there are a number of odd things the villain does, with no explanation given.
+And I realize that the villains of any anime are not going to unveil their full plans and motivations at the beginning of the story.
+But at the beginning of Sword Art Online, there are a number of odd things the villain does, with no explanation given.

 The villain here I mean is the creator of the game called Sword Art Online.
-In the beginning of the series, he traps people in his online world.
+At the beginning of the series, he traps people in his online world.
 Why?
 We don't see that.
 How is that possible?
 We don't know.
 Doesn't a plan like that involve a LOT of people being in on it in terms of programmers working under him?
 Stop asking questions, I guess?

 The villain just shows up, gives a painfully dull amount of exposition, and yet we're left with what feels like not enough exposition.
-In that, he drones on and on, but never gets to any of the real questions we might have.
+In that, he drones on and on but never gets to any of the real questions we might have.
 And nothing reveals who he is as a person, his motivations, his emotional state.
-Part of what make a villain work well is if we do see that about them.
+Part of what makes a villain work well is if we do see that about them.
 For example, one of Disney's greatest villains is Frollo in The Hunchback of Notre Dame.
 Now, even before he sings a song about it, we know his motivation, the reasons he acts the way he does.
 We get an idea pretty early in the movie what kind of person he is.
 What makes him interesting is that he's so morally conflicted inside.

 In contrast, the maker of the game Sword Art Online has no visible emotions or inner conflict.
 He has no doubts about the ethical quandaries of his actions.
 He just does stuff.
 Out of nowhere, for no reason.
 Not only trapping people in the game, but making it so that people will die in real life if they die in the game, and setting up a contest where only the strongest players who beat the game's 100 levels will live.
 Or something.
 He also changes the game so that people go from using avatars they designed to having avatars that resemble their real faces.
 We see Kirito get bummed out as he is forced to change from the older character he wanted to be, to his younger, but still adorably merchandise-worthy, face.